© Crown copyright 2017

 Companies only have to file one confirmation statement every 12 months.
 However, you can choose to file a confirmation statement early, or more frequently than once a year.

 3.1 Capital information that needs to be delivered

 If your company has share capital and there have been any changes since the last time a statement of capital was delivered to us, you must deliver a statement of capital with your confirmation statement.
 If there haven’t been any changes, a statement of capital doesn’t need to be included unless it’s your first confirmation statement.

-If this is your first confirmation statement and you haven't previously filed a new style statement of capital (after 30 June 2016), you need to file a full statement of capital with your confirmation statement.
-This is because you won't have previously given the aggregate amount unpaid on the total capital of the company.
+If this is your first confirmation statement and you haven't previously filed a statement of capital with aggregate amount unpaid, you need to file a full statement of capital with your confirmation statement.
 Since 30 June 2016, this forms part of the statement of capital.

 If a statement of capital is required, you must state with respect to the company’s share capital at the confirmation date, the:

 - total number of shares of the company

 - aggregate amount (if any) unpaid on those shares (whether on account of their nominal value or by way of premium)